 Traveling by public transport works without much preparation

+The "Krone" dared to try traveling to the Alpine World Ski Championships in Saalbach by public transport.
+After three hours, you arrive at your destination without any waiting times.

-Public transport to the World Ski Championships is recommended by organizers and authorities.
+Public travel to the World Ski Championships is recommended by organizers and authorities.
 The reason: the narrow Glemmtal valley is essentially only accessible via the L111.
 An avalanche of traffic is to be avoided at all costs.
 For the "Krone", this called for a self-experiment - with admittedly relatively little preparation.
-However, this was not an obstacle.
+But that was no obstacle.

 Take your skis with you: Be careful!
 It gets really crowded on the bus

-By the way: In principle, skis can be taken on all public transport.
+By the way: it is generally possible to take skis with you on all public transport.
 This may not be a problem on the train.
 On the feeder train to Glemmtal, however, it does.
 Because you will inevitably be sharing this with ski tourists who don't want to go to the World Championships.

-You can meet them at the new Maishofen-Saalbach train station.
+You will meet them at the new Maishofen-Saalbach station.
 It acts as a hub for all connections.
-Good signage, friendly ÖBB staff and short waiting times between changes make it easy to get around.
+Good signposting, friendly ÖBB staff and short waiting times between changes make it easy to get on.

 This article has been automatically translated,